FunctionLab/selene/docs/source/overview/cli.md

  - `checkpoint_resume`: Default is `None`.
 If not `None`, you should pass in the path to a model weights file generated by `torch.save` (and can now be read by `torch.load`) to resume training.

 #### Additional notes
-An important thing to observe about the contents of `train_model`: the [documentation for the `TrainModel` class](http://selene.flatironinstitute.org/selene.html#trainmodel) in `selene_sdk` shows that we are missing a number of arguments needed to instantiate the class.
+Attentive readers might have noticed that in the [documentation for the `TrainModel` class](http://selene.flatironinstitute.org/selene.html#trainmodel) there are more input arguments than are required to instantiate the class through the CLI configuration file.
+This is because they are assumed to be carried through/retrieved from other configuration keys for consistency.
+Specifically:
 - `output_dir` can be specified as a top-level key in the configuration.
 You can specify it within each function-type constructor (e.g.  `!obj:selene_sdk.TrainModel`) if you prefer.
-If `output_dir` exists as a top-level key, Selene does use the top-level `output_dir` and ignores all other `output_dir` keys.
+If `output_dir` exists as a top-level key, Selene does use the top-level `output_dir` and ignores all other `output_dir` keys. **The `output_dir` is omitted in many of the configurations for this reason.**
 - `model`, `loss_criterion`, `optimizer_class`, `optimizer_kwargs` are all retrieved from the path in the [`model` configuration](#Model-architecture).
 - `data_sampler`has its own separate configuration that you will need to specify in the same YAML file.
 Please see [Sampler configurations](#Sampler-configurations) for more information.